 This article demonstrates the easiest way to install MongoDB on Ubuntu.
 It’ll give out the entire procedure in utterly simple steps.
-MongoDB is assumed to be the replacement of traditional relational databases.
-It’s one of the leading Open Source NoSQL document-oriented database.
+MongoDB is assumed to be the replacement for traditional relational databases.
+It’s one of the leading Open Source NoSQL document-oriented databases.
 However, if you are working in the field of IoT, you might want to read our post on setting up the Node-RED tool.

 MongoDB is developed in C++ language and is designed to work with large web applications.
-It is unlike other databases and introduces Collections as alternate to tables and Document as a set of key-value pairs which is equivalent to tuples in standard databases.
+It is unlike other databases and introduces Collections as an alternative to tables and Document as a set of key-value pairs which is equivalent to tuples in standard databases.

 1.1- You must have a Ubuntu 14.04 LTS server installation.

 1.2- You should either be a root user or can be a non-root user but with <sudo> access privileges.

 Coming back to the objective of this article is to assist you in setting up MongoDB on your Ubuntu 14.04 server hosted in a production application environment.
 Let’s now look into the step-by-step instructions.

 2.1- First import the MongoDB public key used by the package management system.

 2.2- Then create a list file for MongoDB.

 echo 'deb http://downloads-distro.mongodb.org/repo/ubuntu-upstart dist 10gen' | sudo tee /etc/apt/sources.list.d/mongodb.list

 sudo apt-get update